-- Grade 4 materials include a 'Chapter Resource Snapshot" providing guidance to ensure consistent and accurate administration of assessment tools.
-In the Chapter Resource Snapshot, materials provide teachers with a listing of formative and summative assessments associated with each lesson to promote accurate administration of assessment tools. - Materials provide clear guidance for teachers to consistently and accurately administer assessment tools.
+- Grade 5 materials include a "Chapter Resource Snapshot," providing guidance to ensure consistent and accurate administration of assessment tools.
+In the Chapter Resource Snapshot, materials provide teachers with a listing of formative and summative assessments associated with each lesson to promote accurate administration of assessment tools. - Grade 5 materials include Assess headers throughout, including suggested time designations and tips to accurately administer assessment tools.
+Some Assess tips include scripted prompts to guide administration. - Materials provide clear guidance for teachers to consistently and accurately administer assessment tools.
 At the start of each lesson, in the "Plan Your Lesson" section, materials include clear guidance for teachers to efficiently administer the assessment, such as reminders or tips that give suggestions for the time allotted to complete the assessment.
-Grade 4 materials include "Assess" headers, suggested time designations and tips to accurately administer assessment tools.
-Some Assess tips include scripted prompts to guide administration. - The materials include detailed information that supports the teacher's understanding of assessment tools and their scoring procedures.
-In every lesson, the "Evaluate" section of the Teacher's eBook includes an assessment overview, an answer key with an exemplar explanation for each choice, a test guide, and the TEKS related to each tested item. - Materials provide clear guidance for teachers to consistently and accurately administer assessment tools.
-For example, the materials include on-demand professional development videos for all formative and summative assessments and reporting tools.
+In every lesson, the "Evaluate" section of the Teacher's eBook includes an overview of the assessment, an answer key with an exemplar explanation for each choice, a guide for testing, and the TEKS related to each tested item. - Materials provide clear guidance and support for teachers to consistently and accurately administer assessment tools.
+For example, , the materials include on-demand professional development videos for all assessment and reporting tools.
 The videos guide teachers in creating and assigning assessments, as well as how to look at and interpret data.